-The Centre for the Study for the Art and Antiques Market at the University of Leeds is the first research centre, both nationally and internationally, with a specific focus on the study of the history of the trade in both art and antiques.
+The Centre for the Study for the Art and Antiques Market at the University of Leeds is the first research centre, both in a national and international context, with a specific focus on the study of the history of the trade in both art and antiques.

 The Centre is a research hub for interdisciplinary study of the markets for art and antiques – the interdisciplinary nature of the Centre is reflected by a ‘community of interests’, and includes academics (from various schools and faculties at the University of Leeds, as well as other universities and institutions); students (UG, TPG and PGR); archivists, museum professionals and art & antique market professionals.